Dispositions for the maintenance of the transferor’s family: meaning of a dependent relative

 Under IHTA84/S11 (6), ‘dependent relative’ means in relation to any person

-- a relative of theirs, or of their spouse or civil partner, who is incapacitated by old age or infirmity (IHTM04179) from maintaining themselves, or
+- a relative of theirs, or of their spouse or civil partner, who is incapacitated by old age or infirmity (IHTM04179) from maintaining themselves, S11 (6)(a),

-Although there is a clear difference in the class of recipients at sub-paragraphs a. and b. of the definition in that there is no requirement at b. that the recipient must be incapable of maintaining themselves, you should bear in mind that, in any case, the provision must be reasonable for s.11 to apply.
+Although there is a clear difference in the class of recipients at sub-paragraphs (a) and (b) of the definition, in that there is no requirement at (b) that the recipient must be incapable of maintaining themselves, whether that be due to old age or infirmity, or for financial reasons, remember that the provision must be reasonable for S11 to apply.